jandiee/applifting-frontend-challenge-blog-app/README.md

 ## TODOs

-* There are some left TODOs in the code comments - those are
+* There are some left TODOs in the code comments - those are left on purpose, are described here in README and are left in case I'd like to play with the app some day in the future.